userver-framework/pg_grpc_service_template/README.md

 # pg_grpc_service_template

-Template of a C++ service that uses [userver framework](https://github.com/userver-framework/userver) with PostgreSQL.
+Template of a C++ service that uses [userver framework](https://github.com/userver-framework/userver) with PostgreSQL and gRPC.

 ## Download and Build